Nodefusion/NodefusionPortal.UserManual/README/Organizations/Organizations-Select-Page.md

 ### A Table of available organizations

-At the top of the page, you will see a table of existing organizations that the user has access to.
-The table has only one column, Organization Name.
-The values in the table are links to other pages of the table showing only information related to the organization you chose in the table.
+At the top of the page, you will see a table that reflects the permissions you have for the given organizations, if any.
+The table lists the organizations you have access to.
+It has only one column, Organization Name.
+The values in the table are links to other pages of the application showing only information related to the organization you chose in the table.

 ### Organization Access Request